 We have set up a Just Giving campaign to raise essential funds needed to enable us to adapt and continue to provide support and meet our objectives.
 We would be very grateful for donations to help us during this time: https://www.justgiving.com/campaign/covid-response We are also able to receive donations made through purchases on Amazon Smile.

-During the first COVID-19 lock-down, although our service-users could not be on-site, we continued to support their healing by producing weekly garden diaries, sharing photos of developments and gardening guidance.
+During this COVID-19 lock-down and through the first, although our service-users cannot be on-site, we continue to support their healing by producing weekly newsletters, garden diaries, sharing photos of developments and gardening guidance.
 Our community of service-users, volunteers and staff continue to support one another through friendship, collaboration and learning.

-Our support is taking the form of a range of approaches:
+Our support continues to take the form of a range of approaches:

 Regular contact with service-users, listening and offering reassurance